About Us

 Origins of Father Funcken Kitchener Council

-The Kitchener Knights of Columbus, Father Funcken Council No. 1504 has its roots dating back to its charter in 1910.
-Originally established in what was then known as Berlin, Ontario, the council was named in honor of Father Ludwig Funcken, a dedicated Catholic priest and the visionary founder of St. Jerome's College.
-It is worth noting that the city's name was changed to Kitchener in 1916.
+The Kitchener Knights of Columbus, Father Funcken Council No. 1504, traces its origins to its charter in 1910.
+Established in what was then Berlin, Ontario, the council was named in honor of Father Ludwig Funcken, a devoted Catholic priest and the visionary founder of St. Jerome’s College.
+The city later adopted the name Kitchener in 1916.

-Father Funcken Council No. 1504, true to its origins, is a fraternal organization comprising Catholic gentlemen devoted to the support of the Catholic church and the broader community.
-Central to the Knights of Columbus' mission is the noble pursuit of raising charitable funds for local causes and community projects, a testament to their unwavering commitment to philanthropy and community service.
+True to its founding spirit, Father Funcken Council No. 1504 is a fraternal organization of Catholic gentlemen committed to supporting the Catholic Church and the wider community.
+Central to the Knights of Columbus mission is the raising of charitable funds for local causes and community initiatives, reflecting a long-standing dedication to service and philanthropy.

 The Knights of Columbus